mieubrisse/personal-writing/you-need-an-exobrain/post.md

 It's the perspective of every human the internet knows about, alive or dead.[^1]

-Better still, their goals are your goals.[^2] The LLM doesn't need anything from you like a real human does, so it pushes you in the direction you tell it you want to go.
+Better still, their goals are your goals.[^2] The LLM doesn't need anything from you like a human does, so it pushes you in the direction you tell it you want to go.

 _**Like what you're reading?** Get more effectiveness upgrades to your inbox every week._